Which of the following best describes the fundamental accounting ... | Study Prep in Pearson+

 1

-Understand the fundamental accounting equation: It is the foundation of double-entry bookkeeping and represents the relationship between a company's assets, liabilities, and equity.
+Step 1: Understand the fundamental accounting equation, which is the foundation of double-entry bookkeeping.
+It states that the total assets of a business are equal to the sum of its liabilities and owner's equity.

-Recall the formula: The fundamental accounting equation is expressed as Assets = Liabilities + Equity.
-This equation ensures that the balance sheet remains balanced.
+Step 2: Break down the equation: Assets = Liabilities + Owner's Equity.
+Assets represent what the company owns, liabilities represent what the company owes, and owner's equity represents the residual interest in the assets after deducting liabilities.

-Break down the components: Assets are resources owned by the company, liabilities are obligations owed to external parties, and equity represents the owner's residual interest in the company after liabilities are deducted.
+Step 3: Compare the given options to the fundamental accounting equation.
+The correct equation is Assets = Liabilities + Owner's Equity, which matches the third option provided.

 Watch next